gjeunen/tombRaider/README.md

 | Seq 2 | 100 | 0 | 200 | 0 | 2 |

 Since, the average read count for `Seq 3`, `Seq 4`, `Seq 1`, and `Seq 2`.
 The order of `Seq 4`, `Seq 1`, and `Seq 2` is determined on total read count.

+### 5.5 Sequence table details

+#### 5.5.1 --similarity

+The `--similarity` parameter specifies the sequence similarity threshold required between the child and parent sequence.
+The sequence similarity between parent and child can be calculated from a global or local pairwise sequence alignment (parameter: `--pairwise-alignment`).
+The alignment algorithm implemented in *tombRaider* is the Needleman-Wunsch algorithm ([Needleman & Wunsch, 1970](https://www.sciencedirect.com/science/article/pii/0022283670900574?via%3Dihub)) for the global alignment and the Smith-Waterman algorithm for the local alignment.
+The algorithm is natively coded in Python3 through dynamic programming for increased accurracy and speed, while also limiting the required number of dependencies for *tombRaider*.
+To speed up the execution time, users can specify a multiple sequence alignment input file (parameter: `--alignment-input`) from which the sequence similarity can be calculated, instead of a pairwise alignment.
+The sequence similarity is calculated by the following equation: 100 - (# of differences / alignment length * 100).

+#### 5.5.2 --pairwise-alignment

+The `--pairwise-alignment` parameter specifies if *tombRaider* should use the global pairwise alignment algorithm (`--pairwise-alignment global`) or the local pairwise alignment algorithm (`--pairwise-alignment local`).
+As default, this setting is set the the global pairwise alignment algorithm for increased accuracy of the alignment.

+### 5.6 Taxonomy file details

+#### 5.6.1 --blast-format

+Users can specify the format of the BLAST input file using the `--blast-format` parameter.
+Please see [4.3.1 BLAST](#431-blast) for more information.

+#### 5.6.2 --bold-format

+Users can specify the complete and summary `--bold-format` that is currently supported by *tombRaider*.
+Please see [4.3.2 BOLD](#432-bold) for more information.

+#### 5.6.3 --sintax-threshold

+Use the `--sintax-threshold` parameter without arguments for *tombRaider* to use the SINTAX results where the user-defined threshold has been applied, i.e., the fourth column in the SINTAX report.

+#### 5.6.4 --taxon-quality

+The `--taxon-quality` parameter can be used in combination with `--criteria 'taxID'` to not only investigate the taxonomic ID between both OTUs/ASVs under investigation, but also require the lower abundant OTU/ASV to not obtain a better match to the reference database compared to the higher abundant OTU/ASV.

+#### 5.6.5 --use-accession-id

+Users can specify the `--use-accession-id` parameter to set the taxonomic ID to the reference sequence ID for investigations into intraspecific variability.
+This option is only available when the taxonomy file is generated by BLAST, as the other taxonomic assignment methods do not provide this information.

+### 5.7 Alignment file details

+#### 5.7.1 --orf

+The `--orf` parameters provides users to specify the start of the open reading in the multiple sequence alignment input file and takes an integer between 1 and 3.

+#### 5.7.2 --calculate-pairwise

+Users can specify the `--calculate-pairwise` parameter without options to exclude the `--alignment-input` file for the sequence similarity calculation, but instead use the built-in pairwise alignment algorithms.

+### 5.8 Options

+#### 5.8.1 --example-run

+The `--example-run` parameters runs *tombRaider* using the example files provided when downloading *tombRaider* from GitHub.
+No additional parameters are required.
+This code (`tombRaider --example-run`) can be run to determine the successful installation of *tombRaider*.

+#### 5.8.2 --help; -h

+The `--help` and `-h` parameters print the help documentation to the console.